jslowbro/Work/README.txt

   default.username=root
   default.password=""
 3. Make sure to update sbt and check all the dependancies.
+4. Make sure to run the server on port :9000 since all of the GET/POST requests are set up that way.
+5. Run from the console.
+- Go into the project directory and type following commands
+- sbt
+- compile
+- run
-4. Unless I've missed something you should be good to go.
+6. Unless I've missed something you should be good to go.
+Enjoy
 ****
 All Credit goes to @JanChabik
 ****